b-cubed-eu/documentation/src/content/docs/guides/occurrence-cube.md

 1. This dimension MUST be optional.
 2. A number of categories MUST be supported (see [Table 3](#temporal-categories) for details).
 All of these are existing occurrence properties ([example](https://api.gbif.org/v1/occurrence/4021976280)), albeit as discrete (`year`, `month`, `day`) not combined (`year`, `yearmonth`, `yearmonthday`) properties.
 They are added automatically by the GBIF occurrence processing pipeline, when processing the `eventDate` into `year`, `month`, and `day`.
     - The category `year` SHOULD be selected by default.
 3. Occurrences that have temporal information that is wider than the selected category SHOULD NOT be included, e.g. an occurrence with date range `2020-12-15/2021-01-15` is excluded when using a `year` category.
     - Alternatively, the middle of the date range MAY be used.
 4. Occurrences MUST NOT be assigned to multiple categories.

-{:#temporal-categories .mt-4 .mb-1}
+<span id="temporal-categories"></span>
 **Table 3**: Categories for the temporal dimension.

 Category | Remarks | Need